Presentations for Globular Operads: Globular operads for higher categories

 \section{Globular operads for higher categories}

-Recall that the globular operad $\bs{T}$ for strict $\omega$-categories is given by equipping the terminal globular collection $1:\bs{1}^* \longrightarrow \bs{1}^*$ with its unique operad structure; Example \ref{GlobOp T for strict w cats}.
+Recall that the globular operad $\bs{T}$ for strict $\omega$-categories is given by equipping the terminal globular collection $1:\bs{1}^* \longrightarrow \bs{1}^*$ with its unique operad structure; see Example \ref{GlobOp T for strict w cats}.
 This means that $\bs{T}$ contains exactly one $n$-cell for each $n$-cell of $\bs{1}^*$, and therefore provides exactly one way to compose an $n$-pasting diagram of any given shape.
 Meanwhile, the globular operad $\bs{I}$ for weak unbiased $\omega$-categories has a unique $n$-cell for every possible way to compose an $n$-pasting diagram in an $\omega$-category.
-Intuitively, any globular operad defining a sensible theory of $\omega$-category should lie somewhere between $\bs{I}$ and $\bs{T}$.
+Intuitively, any globular operad that lies somewhere between $\bs{I}$ and $\bs{T}$ should define a sensible theory of $\omega$-category.
 A similar statement is true for $n$-globular operads and $n$-categories.
 In this section we construct a category $\mathbf{Cat \mhyphen GOp}$ of globular operads for $\omega$-categories, and a similar category $\mathbf{Cat \mhyphen GOp}_{\bs{n}}$ of $n$-globular operads for $n$-categories.